-An alternative way to fund this, is that you may decide to have a care fee payment plan or care annuity that covers the cost of the care.
-If you chose to so this, it is suggested that you consult an independent financial adviser.
+An alternative way to fund this is to have a care fee payment plan or care annuity that covers the cost of the care.
+If you chose to do this, it is suggested that you consult an independent financial adviser.
 Organisations such as Symponia: http://www.clubsymponia.org or Solla: http://societyoflaterlifeadvisers.co.uk/list can assist you in finding an independent advisor specialising in care funding.

 For more details contact the helpline on 0345 605 6055 or visit: www.gov.uk